AGCCS/AGCCS-CTRL22/demesh/README.md

 make monitor
 ```

-Next to the common ESP32 configuration options, there is one page specifically for `demesh.c`:
+Next to the common ESP32 configuration options, `make menuconfig` shows one page specifically for `demesh.c`:

-- choose the board: `Nope` is the fallback for no attached IOs, `Gpio2` is a basic dev-board with an LED on IO2, `M5StickC`is for the M5Stick and includes support for the two pushbuttons and the OLED screen,`FGCCS 1.0` is the first revision of our EV charging controller; its easy to add more boards as long as you are aware of how to access the specfic extra hardware; check the `demesh.c` sources;
+- choose the board: `Nope` is the fallback for no attached IOs; `Gpio2` is a basic dev-board with an LED on IO2; `M5StickC` is for the M5Stick and includes support for the two pushbuttons and the TFT screen;`FGCCS 1.0` is the first revision of our EV charging controller; it is easy to add more boards as long as you are aware of how to access the specfic extra hardware and for which pupose you actually want to use it; check the `demesh.c` sources;
--  `Router SSID` and `Router password` specify the accesspoint the mesh shal connect to; you do not necessariliy need the estra RasPi; it's fine if the mesh connects to your home WLAN. **WARNING**: the mesh cannot reliably connect to a 192.168.4.* since it apparently uses this netmask internally;
+-  `Router SSID` and `Router password` specify the accesspoint the mesh shall connect to; you do not necessariliy need an dedicated RasPi; it's fine if the mesh connects to your home WLAN. **WARNING**: the mesh cannot reliably connect to the 192.168.4.* address space since it apparently uses this netmask internally;
 - `Mesh ID` and `Mesh Password` are the login secrets for a node to join the mesh;

-- `Upstream Server IP/Port` is the server the root note will try to connect to; if you are useing a RasPi as an access point this will be most likely it; otherwise use the IP address of any development machine in your WLAN; the port defaults to 8070;
+- `Upstream Server IP/Port` is the server the root note will try to connect to; if you are using a RasPi as an access point this will be most likely it; otherwise use the IP address of any development machine in your WLAN; the port defaults to 8070;
-- `Firmware Server IP/Port` is the server to distribute ESP32 firmware updates via HTTP; in most cases, you'll use the same as the uopstream server;
+- `Firmware Server IP/Port` is the server to distribute ESP32 firmware updates via HTTP; in most cases, you'll use the same as the upstream server; the port defaults to 8071;
 - `MQTT broker address` is where you are planning to run the MQTT broker; most likely the same as the upstreamserver; the addres is specified as URL, e.g. `mqtt://192.168.5.1:1883"`
 - The remainig options are only relevant for the target uC debugging mode; leave unchanged unless you plan to activate that mode.

-There are only a view rare options regarding the ESP32 module itself that need out attention:
+There are only a view options regarding the ESP32 module itself that need our attention:

 - in `menuconfig->Components->ESP32-specific->` choose  `No Core Dump`;  this is because we abuse this memory space to buffer firmware images for the target uC;

 - the provided partitiontable `partition.cvs` has on extra entry `avrflash, data, 0xfe,      ,         64K`, and this is will become the firmware buffer for AVR target MCU; you need to run `make erase_flash` once to activate the non-standard partition table;
-- in the `menuconfig->Serial Flasher Config -> Port` choose the UAB TTY device by which you connect your ESP32; if you have many ESP32s you my want to set this configuration parameter to a symbolic link such that you can programm multiple ESPs withour recompiling;
+- in the `menuconfig->Serial Flasher Config -> Port` choose the USB TTY device by which you connect your ESP32; if you have many ESP32s you my want to set this configuration parameter to a symbolic link such that you can programm multiple ESPs withour recompiling; we use the link `usb-link` and provide the shell skript `lnport.sh` to set the link;
 - for the M5Stick, set `menuconfig->Serial Flasher Config -> Baud Rate` to  `1500000` ... otherwise
-  it will just not work  :-(
+  it will just not work.